iamrahulramu/Smart-Irrigation-System/README.md

 ---

 ## Acknowledgements
-This project was a collaborative effort developed between March 2023 and May 2023.
+This project was submitted as the Mini Project for the course _Internet of Things Laboratory_, offered by the Department of Electronics and Communication Engineering at SSN College of Engineering, Chennai, Tamil Nadu.
+It was a collaborative effort developed between March 2023 and May 2023.
 Special thanks to fellow contributors Preethalakshmi Kumaran and Prashob Saji James for their valuable contributions.

 ---